microsoftgraph/microsoft-graph-docs/api-reference/beta/api/nameditem-addformulalocal.md

-# Add Named Item FormulaLocal
+---title: "Add Named Item FormulaLocal"description: "Adds a new name to the collection of the given scope using the user's locale for the formula."---# Add Named Item FormulaLocal
 Adds a new name to the collection of the given scope using the user's locale for the formula.

 ## Permissions